kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

 There are a few situations where it is not possible to gracefully USB update (re-flash) the carrier boards (e.g. if you need to recover an unbootable device).
 In these situations, please follow this guidance.

  1. Toggle the Boot Configuration DIP switches to 0101 so the device will boot into USB flash mode.
-If you have an early iteration of the devkit that contains an SD card, remove the card.
+If you have an early iteration of the devkit and 0101 did not work, the DIP switches should be set to 1011 to boot into USB flash mode on these devices.

  1. Run the UUU command corresponding to your build (see method #1 above).